A herbal shampoo is one that has an herb as a primary ingredient, versus a chemical compound of some kind.

 Although herbal shampoos and the herbs they contain are deemed safe for topical use by the average person, there are a few times when they may not be right for you.
 You may want to avoid an herbal shampoo or seek a professional’s opinion before use if:

-- You are pregnant, breast-feeding, or plan to become pregnant in the near future
+- Pregnant, breast-feeding, or plan to become pregnant in the near future.

 Also keep in mind that these products have been deemed appropriate for topical use to the scalp.
 Never ingest an herbal shampoo, as certain topical compounds may be poisonous if consumed orally.
 Also avoid getting products on your lips, as this may cause accidental ingestion.